 View a large diagram closely or assume a wider view by zooming in and out.
-Also, navigate from one region of a diagram to another by panning across the diagram.
+Also, navigate from one region of a diagram to another by panning across it.

 Populate diagrams with nodes and connectors created and positioned based on data from data sources.
-In addition, data in any format can be easily converted, mapped, and consumed in the diagram by setting a few properties, without having to write any code.
-The Diagram library also supports loading data from a list or IEnumerable collection.
+In addition, data in any format can be easily converted, mapped, and consumed in the Diagram by setting a few properties, without having to write any code.
+The Diagram library supports loading data from a list or IEnumerable collection..

-You can export the diagram to different image files such as PNG, JPEG, and BMP.
+You can export the Diagram to different image formats such as PNG, JPEG, and BMP.

 The Diagram library supports printing with a print preview option.
 You can also customize the page size, orientation, and page margin, and fit diagrams to a single page.